 Vesta Company of Denmark will invest in the 100 MW wind power plant in Patuakhali.
 Danish developers Copenhagen Infrastructure Partners (CIP) and Copenhagen Offshore Partners (COP) have applied to the GoB to build a 500 MW wind farm in the Bay of Bengal.
 Copenhagen Offshore Partners (COP) and Copenhagen Infrastructure Partners (CIP) made the application.
 The offshore wind farm would be the first of its kind in the region and is projected to have a total cost of $1.3 billion.
 Summit Power, a local independent power producer, will also be participating in the project as a consortium partner alongside the other companies.
 The application is in accordance with the joint action plan for the following five years, which Bangladesh and Denmark agreed upon in June 2023.
 The two nations came to an agreement to work together on environmentally friendly technologies and to invest in environmentally responsible development.

-According to the Sustainable and Renewable Energy Development Authority (SREDA), Bangladesh currently generates around 1194.03 MW of electricity from renewable sources, with wind power plants contributing a mere 2.9 MW to this total.
-3 small government wind projects in Sonagazi and Kutubdia supply 2.9 MW of electricity.
+According to the Sustainable and Renewable Energy Development Authority (SREDA), Bangladesh currently generates around 1194.03 MW of electricity from renewable sources, with wind power plants having the capacity to contribute a mere 2.9 MW to this total.
+3 small government wind projects in Sonagazi and Kutubdia have a combined capacity to generate 2.9 MW of electricity.

 The first wind power plant in the country was built in 2005 in the Sonagazi upazila under Feni.
 It was constructed next to the dam on the River Muhuri.
 The capacity of this wind power project is 0.9 MW (225 KW, 4 turbines).